sethdavis512/grab-and-go-prisma-schemas/README.md

-# Docusaurus 2
+# Grab & Go Prisma Schemas

-This directory is a brief example of a [Docusaurus](https://v2.docusaurus.io) site that can be deployed to Vercel with zero configuration.
+A collection of Prisma schemas ready to use!

 ## Deploy Your Own